 - You also have the National Monument that looks like the Parthenon in Athens.
 It is a memorial to the Scottish soldiers who died during the Napoleonic Wars.
 Construction finished in 1829

 - The Nelson monument is the tall tower commemorating Vice Admiral Horatio Nelson.
 It is built at the highest point of Calton Hill (171m – 561ft) and is 32m high (105ft).
-Opened during the day, you can climb the 143 steps to get an even higher view of Edinburgh (Opening hours here)
+Open during the day, you can climb the 143 steps to get an even higher view of Edinburgh (Opening hours here)

 - You can also find Observatory House and the Calton Hill Observatory.
 Inspiration is Greek again.
 You can learn more on the ROE website.

-South Slope of Calton Hill
+South Slope views from Calton Hill

-View of Arthur’s Seat from Edinburgh Calton Hill
+View towards Arthur’s Seat

 Calton Hill Edinburgh really has 360° views of the city.
 On one side you can see Arthur’s seat, the famous volcanic feature.
-There are some signs set up with geological explanation and benches to admire the view.
+There are some signs set up with geological explanations and benches to admire the view.

-View of Calton Hill from Edinburgh Castle
+View from Edinburgh Castle

 Below is what Edinburgh Calton Hill looks like from afar.
 This was taken from the Edinburgh Castle.
-You can clearly see the Nelson monument and the National Monument.
+You can clearly see the Nelson Monument and the National Monument.

 Want to see more of SCOTLAND?